Baccarat (company): 1870–1936

 In 1891, 4,189 of the 5,723 town inhabitants worked at the crystal glassworks or lived with its employees.
 The number of workers increased from 1,125 in 1855 to 2,223 in 1900, making it one of the largest factories in France.

 At the end of the 19th century, the Baccarat company built a warehouse, a sales store and a bronze workshop in the area of Gare de l'Est in Paris.
 This warehouse employed some 246 people in 1899.
 The building became the Baccarat Museum up until 2003.

-One of the strongest production areas for Baccarat was perfume bottles, and by 1907 production was over 4000 bottles per day.
+One of its most popular products was perfume bottles, and by 1907 production was over 4,000 bottles per day.
 In 1936, Baccarat began marking all of its works via acid or sandblasting.

 1936–2000

-The company also produced crystal Francisques for Marshal Phillipe Petain and items honouring Pierre Lavalll.
+The company also produced crystal Francisques for Marshal Phillipe Petain and items honouring Pierre Laval.

-Gilbert de La Poix de Fréminville (1886-1941), son of Charles de la Poix de Fréminville, was director of the Crystal Glassworks at the outbreak of World War II with his future son-in-law André Danzin.
+Gilbert de La Poix de Fréminville (1886–1941), son of Charles de la Poix de Fréminville, was director of the Crystal Glassworks at the outbreak of World War II with his future son-in-law André Danzin.

 Baccarat created an American subsidiary in 1948 in New York City.
 They started to produce pieces based on Cylon designs, as the famous Cylon Carrier — Napoleon Hat piece (1958).

 In 1994, Baccarat created a gigantic crystal chandelier with 230 lights for its 230th anniversary.

 In 1993, in the midst of a crisis undermining the luxury goods market, Baccarat began selling jewellery.
 In 1997, it extended its activity into perfumery.
 It is at this same date that a red tassel engraved with the B of Baccarat hallmarked the chandeliers coming from the factory.

 In 2005, the celebrated designer Philippe Starck created a special "black" collection, "Darkside", which included the Zenith chandelier.

 There are American stores in Costa Mesa, California; Houston, Texas; Greenwich, Connecticut; New York City; Palm Desert, California; Las Vegas; and Miami, Florida.
 A retrospective was held in 1964 at the Louvre Museum to celebrate the 200th anniversary of the crystal works.
 In 1993, Baccarat began making jewellery and in 1997 the company expanded into perfume.

-2000-present
+2000–2010

 In 2003, Baccarat moved to a new location in Paris.
 In 2014, to celebrate the company’s 250th anniversary, it introduced the scent Baccarat Rouge 540 by Maison Francis Kurkdjian.
 The company also held an exhibition at the Petit Palais in Paris.

+2011–present

 In 2016, Baccarat appointed Jim Shreve as the president and CEO of North America operations.